TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

         $this->view->assign('offers', $this->offerRepository->findAll());
     }

-:class:`ActionController` not only calls hte Method :class:`initializeAction()`, which is executed before any Action in the Controller, but also a Method in the Form of :class:`initialize*Foo*Action()`, which is called only before the Method :class:`*foo*Action()`.
-The Method for the initializing of Action is of course not only useful for preparing Repositories.
+:class:`ActionController` not only calls the method :class:`initializeAction()`, which is executed before any Action in the Controller, but also a method in the Form of :class:`initialize*Foo*Action()`, which is called only before the method :class:`*foo*Action()`.
+The method for the initializing of Action is of course not only useful for preparing Repositories.
 You can also use them for integrating JavaScript libraries or to check if a specific FE user is logged in.

 .. tip::

-    The trick of implementing an empty Method body in the super class, which is the "filled" in the subclass is called *Template Pattern*.
+    The trick of implementing an empty method body in the super class, which is the "filled" in the subclass is called *Template Pattern*.